 Aurelija Matulevičiūtė is a junior urban planner & designer.
 Her expertise includes urban research, strategical planning and urban design, focusing on sustainable and integrated urban development.
 She holds a bachelor degree in Architecture and Master of Science in Urban Studies.

 In 2017 she moved to Germany, where she started a master’s degree program in the International Integrated Urban Devel- opment and Design at Bauhaus University Weimar, Master of European Urban Studies.

 During her studies, she worked in the architecture office in Vilnius as well as urban planner in Space & Sustainability Department at the Municipality of Amsterdam, Netherlands.
 There she was specialising in the integrated urban development in Amsterdam City and in the international context.

-Her master’s thesis project is a research study about the traditional use & the meaning of public spaces in Northern Ethiopia.
-A project, for which she received a grant from DAAD, allowing her to investigate daily life in small scale cities in the Amhara region and conduct comprehensive research on the site.
+The interest in a socio-spatial relationship led her to conduct a research study about the traditional use & the meaning of public spaces in Northern Ethiopia for her master’s thesis project, for which she received a grant from DAAD.
+The project investigated daily life in small scale cities in the Amhara region and conduct comprehensive research on the site.